-Koltès’s work becomes a classic of contemporary repertoire and the public, perplexed by the complexity of its language, is fascinated by its audacity.
-Koltès opens the playing fields of the theatre: it combines new dramatic structures into a classical poetic language, thus creating an resonance of decisive metaphors.
+Koltès work has become a classic of contemporary repertoire and the public, perplexed by the complexity of his language, is fascinated by his audacity.
+Koltès opened the playing fields of theatre by combining new dramatic structures with a classical poetic language thus creating a resonance of unique metaphors.

-Bernard-Marie Koltès died of Aids the year 1989 with 41 years.
-It is then that he begins to be really known as a playwright, both in France and abroad, and becomes a contemporary French classic and one of the most translated and represented authors.
+Bernard-Marie Koltès died in 1989 at 41.
+He then began to be well-known as a playwright, both in France and abroad, and became a contemporary French classic and one of the most translated and staged contemporary dramatists.

 - The Night Just Before the Forests

 - Quai West

 - Le Jour des meurtres dans l’histoire d’Hamlet